-- is the security aware of this kind of spy bugs?
+- is the security staff aware of spy bugs?

-- level of risk to get cought during installation, activation or operations
+- level of risk to get caught during installation, activation, or operations

-- exact location of target room/area within building
+- the exact location of the target room/area?

 - monitoring or receiving location (what type of transmission)

-- audio, video, motion sensors, still -images – what type of data collected?
+- audio, video, motion sensors, still -images – what type of data was collected?